Relying on the Metrics of Evaluated Agents: Introduction

-While the principal is always better off when having more information about the agent's costs, the incentives for the agent are more nuanced---revealing information reduces the amount of information rent the agent can extract when their costs turn out to be low.
-However, better information also means more high-cost jobs will go forward that the agent otherwise would not have accepted, as the optimal contract would adequately reward high-cost tasks.
+Importantly, our model deviates from the standard Bayesian setup in persuasion games, since without the agent's help, the principal is not even aware of the \textit{existence} of the metric.
+We also assume the agent cannot lie about or selectively mask the metric depending on its value, reflecting a common reality where online platforms and regulators often have significant data collection power, and can even compel an evaluated agent to report metrics \citep{dranove2003more}.

-We first consider whether the agent prefers to reveal or conceal the observability of a cost-correlated environmental variable.
-We show that the agent prefers to reveal the variable if conditioning on this cost-correlated variable reveals a strong enough differentiation between high and low costs of task completion.
-Next, we expand the agent's action space to include the ability to \textit{garble} or add noise to their information before it passes to the principal.
-For example, in modern online platforms, avenues for introducing this type of noise include third party clients or policies requiring differential privacy \cite{dwork2006calibrating}.
-We show that under a fairly wide set of conditions, the agent may prefer to reveal a garbled signal over both fully concealing and fully revealing the original variable.
-This suggests that a noisy information transfer mechanism can yield superior equilibria over simpler or more restrictive alternatives.
+While the principal is always better off knowing more metrics, the incentives for the agent are nuanced---revealing a metric reduces the amount of information rent the agent can extract when their costs turn out to be low.
+However, better information also means more high-cost tasks will go forward that the agent otherwise would not have accepted, as the optimal contract would adequately reward the agent when the metric indicates a high cost.